henices/logseq-flow-nord/README.md

 ### Custom Color Palette

-[palettes](https://github.com/henices/logseq-flow-nord/tree/main/src/palettes) provides a large variety of color palettes, copy the css code and paste to the custom.css and select nord-custom theme, enjoy :)
+[palettes](https://github.com/henices/logseq-flow-nord/tree/main/src/palettes) provides a large variety of color palettes, select your favorite one.

+1. copy the css code and paste to the custom.css
+2. select `Flow Nord Theme-custom` theme, enjoy :)

 The following color options will only affect custom theme `--ct-bg-color-h`, `--ct-bg-color-s`, `--ct-bg-color-l`, `--ct-bg-color`,